 Edit PDF Files in Dropbox App on iPhone

 We have already discussed how to add markup to PDF files that you receive via attachments in Apple’s “Mail” app.
-Unfortunately, this awesome new iOS 9 feature is not yet available to third-party developers such as Dropbox.
+Unfortunately, this awesome feature is not yet available to third-party developers such as Dropbox.
 But there is a way to add markup or edit PDF files in Dropbox on iPhone, we will just have to take slight detour.
 The following guide details the necessary steps to add your own edits to PDF files using free apps available in the iTunes App Store.

 You will of course require the free Dropbox app and a free or paid account to follow along with this tutorial.
 Additionally, you should have a PDF file ready to work with, stored within your Dropbox.